redoxhere/RedeemCodes/README.md

 * **Custom Redeemable Codes** – Define unlimited codes with flexible reward options.
 * **Blacklist/Whitelist System** – Block or allow specific players for each code.
-* **Redemption Limits & Cooldowns** – Set per-player or global redemption limits with cooldown timers.
+* **Redemption Limits & Cooldowns** – Set per-player, per-IP, or global redemption limits with cooldown timers.
 * **Permission System** - Develop permission-based codes to limit usage to a specific rank or group
 * **Events** - Trigger customizable actions such as fireworks, command sets, or animations when a reward is claimed
 * **Interactive GUI Editor** – Manage codes and rewards directly in an intuitive in-game GUI.
 * **Interaction Sounds** – Configurable sounds that play on events, successful or failed redemption.
 * **Permission-Based Access** – Every admin command is fully protected by permissions.
 * **Fully Configurable** – Customize all messages, sounds, and prefix in `config.yml`.
+* **File Tracker** - Monitors all plugin files and notifies admins about invalid formats, syntax issues, and errors
+* **Async Data Management** - Reads and writes data asynchronously to ensure smooth, lag-free file management
+* **Infinite rewards** Create command-based rewards that execute console commands, or design custom rewards with our various reward types, unlocking infinite possibilities.

 ### Reward System